 Apply for a grant

-Several weeks after each year's dinner, the Headhunters gather to review grant applications and make decisions about that year's distribution of funds.
-The Buck Dinner Committee provides funding for some projects; others are funded by the Fund for Equal Justice, which provides grants eligible for its section
+Several weeks after each year's dinner, the Headhunters gather to review grant applications and make decisions the distribution of funds.
+The Buck Dinner Committee provides funding for some projects; others are funded by the Fund for Equal Justice, which provides grants eligible for its section 501(c)(3) funds.

 Find out about our organization, mission, our methods, and the results of our work.

-Any organization wishing to apply for a grant must do so by using the 2016 Grant Application and Reporting Guidelines (word doc).
+Any organization wishing to apply for a grant must do so by using the 2019 Grant Application and Reporting Guidelines (word doc).
 Here is a pdf of the application and guidelines.
-Please submit all applications to: firstname.lastname@example.org, These must be received no later than March 19, 2016.
+Please submit all applications to: email@example.com.These must be received no later than March 16, 2019.